2016 Good Sam 500

 The 2016 Good Sam 500 was a NASCAR Sprint Cup Series race held on March 13, 2016, at Phoenix International Raceway in Avondale, Arizona.
 Contested over 313 laps, extended from 312 laps due to overtime, on the 1 mi asphalt oval, it was the fourth race of the 2016 NASCAR Sprint Cup Series season.
-Kevin Harvick won the race.
-Carl Edwards finished second.
-Denny Hamlin, Kyle Busch and Dale Earnhardt Jr. rounded out the top–five.
+Kevin Harvick won the race ahead of Carl Edwards, with Denny Hamlin, Kyle Busch and Dale Earnhardt Jr. rounding out the top five positions.

 Busch won the pole for the race and led 75 laps on his way to a fourth-place finish.
 Harvick led a race high of 139 laps on his way to winning the race.
 There were seven lead changes among four different drivers, as well as five caution flag periods for 30 laps.

 This was Harvick's 32nd career victory, first of the season, eighth at Phoenix International Raceway and fifth at the track for Stewart-Haas Racing.
 With the win, he moved up to first in the points standings.
 Chevrolet moved to first in the manufacturer standings.

 The Good Sam 500 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.